thu-vis/Uni-Evaluator/README.md

-# Uni-Evaluator: A unified interactive model evaluation for classification, object detection, and segmentation in computer vision
+# Uni-Evaluator: A unified interactive model evaluation for classification, object detection, and instance segmentation in computer vision

-**Uni-Evaluator** is a visual analysis tool to support a unified model evaluation for different computer vision tasks, including classification, object detection, and segmentation.
+**Uni-Evaluator** is a visual analysis tool to support a unified model evaluation for different computer vision tasks, including classification, object detection, and instance segmentation.

 ![demo](demo.gif)